web-infra-dev/midscene/apps/site/docs/en/index.md

       link: /docs/getting-started/quick-start
   image:
     src: /midscene.png
-    alt: MidScene Logo
+    alt: Midscene Logo
 features:
   - title: Natural Language Interaction
-    details: Describe the steps and let MidScene plan and control the user interface for you
+    details: Describe the steps and let Midscene plan and control the user interface for you
     icon: 👆
   - title: Understand UI, Answer in JSON
     details: Provide prompts regarding the desired data format, and then receive the expected response in JSON format.